 Confirmation Bias

 The tendency to confirm one’s point of view (aka “confirmation bias”) allows us to interpret events in a way that is beneficial to us.
 Even some prominent scientists have been criticized for noticing only the facts they need, but not counterarguments.
-For example, a person with a strongly expressed position on some issue will see more confirmation of his opinion on television, in the press and on the Internet, because he simply subconsciously misses information with alternative opinions.
+For example, a person with a firmly held position on some issue will see more confirmation of their opinion on television, in the press and on the Internet, because they unconsciously filter out information that challenges their view.

 Practical Importance of the Frequency Illusion

 The frequency illusion is quite common in various fields.
 Most often, it is used by advertisers and marketers to increase the chances that you will buy a certain product.
 For example, if you tell potential customers about a promotion or a new product over a short period of time through different sources, they will think that almost everyone is talking about this offer.
-This arouses increased interest in the audience.
+This generates greater interest among the audience.

 Marketing and PR